GPR-ZRH/P4Install/UnrealEngine4/README.md

 You can do the same as inside a p4ignore file, but on the server instead of each client.
 I might add a shell script at a later time.

+Add the ignore file to the depot by clicking "Add" in P4V and then submitting it.
+Everyone else will then use the same p4ignore file as soon as they get the latest files.

 ### 4. Enjoy
 Have fun :)